LaurynasAnd/Car-race/README.md

 # Training website

-This project is for learning purposes only.
-Pull requests are welcome, but keep in mind that I did this during my coding training!
+This project is for my learning purposes only.
+I did this game during my coding training!
 Thank you for your interest! :)

 Site published at https://laurynasand.github.io/Car-race/